 1/2 tsp garlic powder

 1/4 tsp turmeric powder

-Put pumpkin purée and remainder of sauce ingredients in blender container and blend until smooth, using tamper as needed.
+Put pumpkin purée, 1 cup broth and remainder of sauce ingredients in blender container and blend until smooth, using tamper as needed.
 I use the "purée" setting on my Vitamix.
-Add additional broth as needed and season to taste.
+Add additional broth as needed to achieve desired consistency and season to taste.

 Serve sauce mixed with your choice of pasta — or try as a topping for roasted veggies, baked sweet potato, rice, quinoa, or even toast!

-Here I combined Pumpkin Pasta Sauce with my favourite grain-free Chickpea Pasta (cooked according to package directions) and topped my bowl with pumpkin seeds, microgreens, and crispy fried sage leaves.
+Above I combined Creamy Pumpkin Pasta Sauce with grain-free Chickpea Pasta (cooked according to package directions) and topped my bowl with pumpkin seeds, microgreens, and crispy fried sage.
 The sauce can be stored in an airtight container in the fridge for up to 5 days or frozen for longer.